 Staff, including teachers, support staff and volunteers, will be responsible for ensuring that the policy and procedures are followed and consistently and fairly applied.
 Mutual support amongst all staff in the implementation of the policy is essential.
 Staff have a key role in advising the Principal on the effectiveness of the policy and procedures.
-They also have responsibility, with the support of the Principal, for creating a high-quality learning environment, teaching positive behaviour for learning and implementing the agreed policy and procedures consistently.
+They also have responsibility, with the support of the Principal, for creating a high-quality learning environment, modelling expected behaviour and positive relationships, teaching positive behaviour for learning and implementing the agreed policy and procedures consistently.

-The Governing Body, Principal and staff will ensure there is no differential application of the policy and procedures on any grounds, particularly ethnic or national origin, culture, religion, gender, disability or sexuality.
-They will also ensure that the concerns of students are listened to and appropriately addressed.
+The Governing Body, Principal and staff will ensure there is no inconsistent application of the policy and procedures on any grounds, and in particular will be responsible for ensuring that such application does not discriminate because of any protected characteristic, particularly race including colour, nationality, ethnic or national origin, religion or belief, gender, gender reassignment, sexual orientation or disability.
+They will also ensure that concerns of students relating to this policy and its application are listened to and appropriately addressed.

-Parents and carers will be expected, encouraged and supported to take responsibility for the behaviour of their child both inside and outside the school.
-The school will encourage parents to work in partnership with the school to assist it in maintaining high standards of desired behaviour and will be actively encouraged to raise with the school any issues arising from the operation of the policy.
+Parents and carers will be expected, encouraged and supported to take responsibility for the behaviour of their child both inside and outside school.
+The school will encourage parents to work in partnership with the school to assist it in maintaining high standards of desired behaviour and to raise with the school any issues arising from the operation of this policy.